reepsakul/avesphere/docs/first_concept.md

 Svelte

-Lucia: User authentication and management
+Lucia: use their guidelines for auth implementation

 Node.js